Introduction and background

 Analytical method validation and discussion

-The optimized method was validated according to the ICH guideline Q2(R1) assessing the parameters specificity, linearity, accuracy, precision, robustness and limit of detection / quantification (LOD / LOQ).
+The optimized method was validated according to the ICH guideline Q2(R1) assessing the parameters specificity, linearity, trueness, precision, robustness and limit of detection / quantification (LOD / LOQ).

-LOQ and LOD were determined to evaluate the method’s sensitivity using the values obtained by the calibration plot formed by using the peak area measurements of CP at the lowest part of working range (see linearity experiments above).
+LOQ and LOD were determined in order to make statements about the smallest truly quantifiable or merely detectable concentration of the analyte to be determined applying this method.
+Therefore, the values of the linearity experiments were used.
 The values were calculated considering the slope and the standard deviation of the response and a factor of 3.3 or 10 respectively and the following values for LOD = 0.061 and LOQ = 0.186 µg/spot were obtained.

 Precision was assessed by the performance of repeatability and intermediate precision with day to day, analyst to analyst and instrument to instrument evaluations.
 The topical solution corresponding to a 1.0, 1.5 and 2.0 µg/spot of CP was run either three times on the same day (for repeatability) or over a week by two different analysts on two different batches of the plates (for intermediate precision).
 Precision was demonstrated in terms coefficient of variation (%CV).
 During repeatability, the mean recovery ranged between 98.7% and 101.5%.
 The %CV for the same was below 1%.
 For intermediate precision, recovery values of CP were found to be ranging between 98.0% and 99.3%.
 The %CV for the same was observed to between 0.40% and 1.17%.

-Furthermore, the method was used to determine CP in commercially available topical solution with 0.50 mg/ml CP along with other excipients.
-A final concentration of 0.25 mg/mL corresponding to a 1.25 µg/spot was analysed.
-According to the USP monograph, the content of CP in topical solution must not exceed 110% or go below 90.0% of the label amount.
-The mean content of six determinants were found to be 0.49 ± 0.02 mg/ml (with a %CV of < 2.0) corresponding to 98% of the claimed content which lies comfortably within the range of 90% and 110%.
+Furthermore, the method was used to determine CP in commercially available topical solution with 0.50 mg/mL CP along with other excipients.
+A final concentration of 0.25 mg/mL corresponding to a 1.25 µg/spot was analyzed.
+According to the USP monograph, the content of CP in topical solution must not exceed 110% or go below 90% of the label amount.
+The mean content of six determinants were found to be 0.49 ± 0.02 mg/mL (with a %CV of < 2.0) corresponding to 98% of the claimed content which lies comfortably within the range of 90% and 110%.

 In conclusion, TLC in combination with the densitometry is a good method that could be used as a routine test for determination of CP in formulation solutions as all validation parameters evaluated showed good results.
 For an assay, the evaluation of LOD / LOQ is not required by the ICH guideline.
 This might have been evaluated in this publication due to the fact that this method is also able to discriminate between CP and its impurity clobetasol as shown in the development section.
 But in case this method should also be used as an impurity test, it would have been better to have performed the evaluation of LOD / LOQ with the impurity.

 Additionally, nothing is said in this publication about the range of the method.
-But the range can be defined based on the linearity, accuracy and precision experiments.
-The linearity has been shown to be quite broad, accuracy has been analysed in relative high concentrations, the precision (and the robustness experiments) have been performed with spots ranging from 1.0 to 2.0 µg and the confirmation experiment with commercially solution has been done using 1.25 µg/spot.
+But the range can be defined based on the linearity, trueness and precision experiments.
+The linearity has been shown to be quite broad, trueness has been analyzed in relative high concentrations, the precision (and the robustness experiments) have been performed with spots ranging from 1.0 to 2.0 µg and the confirmation experiment with commercially solution has been done using 1.25 µg/spot.
 Thus, the range might be defined to be 1.0 to 2.0 µg/spot.
-This would be in good accordance with precision and linearity, but regarding accuracy, any experiments covering this range would have been better.
+This would be in good accordance with precision and linearity, but regarding trueness, any experiments covering this range would have been better.
 As nothing is said by the authors about the range to be applied, this is just our conclusion.